NAThompson/performance_tuning_tutorial/README.md

 ## Why `perf`?

 - Available on any Linux system
-- Not limited to x86: works on ARM and RISC-V as well
+- Not limited to x86: works on ARM, RISC-V, PowerPC, Sparc
 - Samples rather than models your program
 - Doesn't slow your program down